sgod1/instana-agent-install-helm/README.md

 Configuration for the `default_cluster` key is always included in agent configuration file.<br/>

-Per cluster configuration values are used only when cluster key is referenced by the scrit `cluster` argument.<br/>
+Per cluster configuration values are used only when cluster key is referenced by the script `cluster` argument.<br/>

 **Agent image names and architecture**<br/>
 Image names are formatted to include agent image os and architecture.<br/>